seanho96/portfolio-v2/content/posts/chemical-engineer-turned-developer/index.md

 ## How It Started

 In 2019/2020, I was working as a Process Engineer in an oil & gas consulting firm.
 Due to the nature of consulting firms and their project-based deliverables, the busyness of the workforce is dependent on the number of active projects that the company has secured at any given time.
-It isn't uncommon for project teams to have a little of "down" time in between projects or just certain months where project deliverabes were on hold.
+It isn't uncommon for project teams to have a little of "down" time in between projects or just certain months where project deliverables were on hold.

 My situation at around Feb 2020 was a little similar to that described above and I had about a week or two with little to no work at the time.
 As a result, I thought that it would have been useful to take that time to learn something new and useful.
 Programming had always been something that I had wanted to learn but could never really stuck to it.
 I tried it once during my university days to learn HTML & CSS from [Codeacademy](https://www.codecademy.com/) but that was rather short-lived.
 Even during my process engineering role, there were a lot of task that were carried out in Excel that would've benefitted from automation.
 I did attemp to dip my toes with a little scriptting with Excel VBA via the recording macro tool and modifying the scripts from there.